altaga/Near-Extinct-Bird-Detector/README.md

 ## **SSG to AWS IoT**:

-En este caso para poder comunicar nuestro dispositivo a AWS IoT decidi modificar un poco el codigo del SSG para poder implementar una conexion MQTT a AWS IoT, aprovecharemos que el SSG usa un backend de Python para funcionar.
+In this case, in order to communicate our device to AWS IoT, I decided to modify the SSG code a bit in order to implement an MQTT connection to AWS IoT, we will take advantage of the fact that the SSG uses a Python backend to work.

-El archivo a modificar en el SSG fue Simple-Streaming-Gateway/sources/base.py
+The file to modify in the SSG was Simple-Streaming-Gateway/sources/base.py

-Se le agrero un Broker de MQTT para AWSIoT.
+An MQTT Broker for AWSIoT was added.

-* Agrega tu AWSIoT endpoint y el topic al cual mandaras los datos.
+*Add your AWSIoT endpoint and the topic to which you will send the data.

 EndPoint = "XXXXXXXXXXXXXXX.iot.us-east-1.amazonaws.com"
 sub_topic = 'birds-detected'

-Debido a la seguridad de AWS, es necesario crear un certificado de client y uno private, para poder comunicar el device a la plataforma.
+Due to AWS security, it is necessary to create a client certificate and a private certificate, in order to communicate the device to the platform.

-- First we have to access our AWS console y look for the IoT core service:
+- First we have to access our AWS console and look for the IoT core service:

 <img src="https://i.ibb.co/KVbtQLR/image.png" width="600">